 How to apply for an exemption to a minimum standard

-If you wish to apply for your property to be exempt from having to meet a minimum standard, you should apply in writing to the Residential Tenancy Commissioner via email or post (see contact details ).
+If you wish to apply for your property to be exempt from having to meet a minimum standard, you should apply in writing to the Residential Tenancy Commissioner via email or post (see Contact us).